metaplex-foundation/developer-hub/src/pages/protocol-fees.md

 ### How much will it cost me, as a creator, in Token Metadata fees to launch a 10k NFT collection through Candy Machine?

 Creators will incur 0 SOL in Token Metadata fees for a standard 10k NFT drop since the Create fees are spread amongst the collectors who are minting from the Candy Machine.

-### Do the freeze and thaw fees impact pNFT transfers?

-No.